Discretionary Grant Applications

 Funds availability is officially announced for each program in the Federal Register in the form of notices inviting applications.
 Unofficial copies of notices inviting applications and application packages are available under Discretionary Grants Funding Availability.
 Hard copies of application packages can be obtained by following the instructions in the relevant notice inviting applications.

 - Discretionary Grant Application Packages— lists grant competitions that are currently open and provides links to downloadable application packages, forms and other information you’ll need to apply.

 - Federal Register documents— includes notices inviting applications for grant competitions, as well as funding priorities, selection criteria, regulations and relevant workshops and meetings.

-- Forecast of Funding Opportunities under ED Discretionary Grant Programs— lists the dates, estimated number of awards and funding amounts for virtually all the Department's direct grant and fellowship competitions for new awards.
+- Forecast of Funding Opportunities under ED Discretionary Grant Programs— lists the dates, estimated number of awards and funding amounts for virtually all the Department’s direct grant competitions for new awards.